Your robotics portfolio is where you really demonstrate your robotics level.

 - The Lessons Learned (The “Growth”): What went wrong?
 What would you do differently?
 This shows self-awareness and a learning mindset.

-Robotics is a visual field.
 You need to prove the robot moves and the code works.
+For that, include the following:

-- High-Quality Videos: Record a short, clear video (30-60 seconds) for every project showing it in action.
-Upload it to YouTube or Vimeo and embed it directly on your project page.
+- Clear Videos: Record a short, clear video (30-60 seconds) for every project showing it in action.
+Upload it to YouTube and embed it directly on your project page.
 A working demo is 10x better than a static image.

-- Clear Images: Use clean photos of the physical hardware, diagrams of your system architecture, and screenshots of data output or simulation results (like Rviz).1
+- Clear Images: Use clean photos of the physical hardware, diagrams of your system architecture, and screenshots of data output or simulation results (like RViz).

 - Clean Code Presentation: Link directly to the GitHub repository, and ensure the README file is professional, organized, and follows the structure outlined in point #2.